-But in actual fact, used wisely, they’re the foundation for clear communications which saves businesses millions.
+But in actual fact, used wisely, they’re the foundation for clear communications which save businesses millions.
 Attention piqued yet?

 If you Googled its benefits, you’d find that ‘…good information design results in the clear and effective presentation of information.
 It combines skills in graphic design, writing, and human factors to make complex information easier to understand.’

+Information hierarchy is the structure that makes the details on the page so easy to follow.
 So far, so straightforward, right?
-So why aren’t more brands making the most of it?
+So why aren’t more brands making the most of these opportunities?

 These days, we’re faced with a veritable barrage of information.
-It invades our every moment through the letterbox, on our televisions, on our laptops, on our smartphones, in every single form of media, even grocery or clothes shopping.
-It’s endless.
+It invades our every moment through the letterbox.
+And on our televisions.
+Then our laptops, our smartphones, and in every other form of media.
+Even when you’re shopping for groceries or clothes – it’s endless.

-When you’re drowning in a sea of information, the normal reaction is to switch off and block out the noise – exactly the last thing you want as a brand.
+When you’re drowning in a sea of information, the normal reaction is to switch off and block out the noise.
+But that’s exactly the last thing your company wants to see.

-But here’s where mapping out a good information hierarchy becomes important.
-It helps us cope with information overload by presenting important details in a way that can be absorbed quickly and with as little effort as possible.
+And here’s where mapping out a good information hierarchy becomes important.
+It helps us cope with information overload by presenting important details in a way that readers can absorb with as little effort as possible.

 These less-than-exciting documents are the most important customer communications, but too often they’re the parts that suffer the most.
-They usually get left in the shadows as companies aren’t quite sure how to tackle them to get them right.
+They get left in the shadows because companies aren’t quite sure how to tackle them.

 Not quite convinced yet?
-With poor communications costing businesses up to 40% of their annual budget, it’s not something to be ignored.
-We worked with HMRC on their tax reminders and by using best practice design principles such as clear navigation, typographic hierarchy and effective language, we brought in an extra £600 million in six weeks.
-And saw 150,000 fewer cases passed to a third party debt collection agency.
+With poor communications costing businesses up to 40% of their annual budget, it’s not something you can ignore.
+We worked with HMRC on their tax reminders, using best practice design principles such as clear navigation, typographic hierarchy and effective language.
+The result?
+An extra £600 million in six weeks.
+And we saw 150,000 fewer cases passed to a third party debt collection agency.
 Not bad for a single document.

-It’s all about collaboration between clear, plain language and best-practice design.
+It’s a collaboration between clear, plain language and best-practice design.

 It starts with a real interrogation of the brief.
 It’s important to nail some key objectives with assigned and measurable targets as these help position the project.

-Understanding the proposition comes next and this has to be done with the end user in mind (not just the client).
-Consider the customer’s needs, priorities, experiences and expectations and use this as a way of teasing out new insights that can be used as part of the creative solution.
+Understanding the proposition comes next and we do this with the end user in mind (not just the client).
+Consider the customer’s needs, priorities, experiences and expectations and use this as a way of teasing out new insights that we can use as part of the creative solution.

 Then challenge everything.

-Challenge the usual conventions of procedures – one of the things we hear a lot is ‘but we’ve always done it this way’ and while processes can seem like an unmovable element, often they’re not.
+Challenge the usual conventions of procedures.
+One of the things we hear a lot is ‘but we’ve always done it this way’.
+While processes can seem like an unmovable element at first, they’re often not.

-Challenge the guidelines – most brand books are built with above the line advertising in mind so if you’re working on a below the line campaign, you may need to use your imagination.
+Challenge the guidelines.
+Most brand books put above-the-line advertising first in mind.
+So, if you’re working on a below-the-line campaign, you may need to use your imagination.

 What makes a good information hierarchy?

-And this is where the creatives come in.
-The writers make your message easy to understand by breaking it down and eliminating unnecessary and repetitive information.
-They look at making features become benefits and calls to action clearer, and a good writer gets to grips with complex regulatory content, with the confidence to put it in plainer terms.
+This is where the creatives come in.
+Our writers make your message easy to understand by creating that all-important information hierarchy.
+Then they set about breaking the key information down and eliminating unnecessary and repetitive information.
+They turn features into benefits and make calls-to-action clearer.
+Plus, a good writer will get to grips with complex regulatory content, and have the confidence to put it in plainer terms.

 A case in point?
-We worked with Clydesdale Bank on the terms and conditions of their new banking app, B – a fresh approach to finance needed a fresh approach to the fine print.
+We worked with Clydesdale Bank on the terms and conditions of their new banking app, B. Their fresh approach to finance needed a fresh approach to the fine print.

-Meanwhile, the designers use all the tricks in their toolkit to make the complex simple – things like routing, readability, structure, hierarchy and use of colour, graphics and fonts.
-Think of this as creating the invisible thread that creates a logical flow through the communication, directing the reader where you want them to go and how you want them to behave.
+Meanwhile, the designers use all the tricks in their toolkit to make the complex simple.
+Things like routing, readability, structure, and use of colour, graphics and fonts.
+Think of the information hierarchy as the invisible thread creating a logical flow through the communication.
+It directs the reader where you want them to go and directs their behaviour, too.

-As part-art, part-science and linked to measurable KPIs, information design has a consistent habit of delivering great returns on investments meaning there’s a direct and positive impact on your bottom line and your brand experience.
+As part-art, part-science and linked to measurable KPIs, great information design will help to boost ROI.
+So, there’s a direct and positive impact on your bottom line and your brand experience.